New! Patiently™ by FSA & HSA Store®: Use pre-tax dollars for weight loss treatment. | Get started today

 How does air conditioning treat medical conditions?

 Air conditioning regulates temperature in an indoor space, and some air conditioner designs may contain air filters that purify air to remove dust, allergens and other particulates.
-While air conditioners are not designed exclusively to treat a specific medical condition, the IRS will allow individuals and families to cover the cost of an air conditioner, if certain conditions are met.
+While air conditioners are not designed exclusively to treat a specific medical condition, they may be eligible, if certain conditions are met.

 Air conditioning reimbursement or a tax deduction may be related to the device's ability to help alleviate symptoms for those who suffer from allergies or other respiratory illnesses.
 Running an air conditioner allows individuals to keep their windows closed and prevent an influx of outdoor allergens, while keeping the home comfortable at the same time.
 Additionally, those who live in warmer climates and suffer from lung-related conditions can experience difficulties due to poor air quality in these areas, so air conditioners can play a role in helping treat their conditions and improving their quality of life (FSAstore.com).